iotauth/iotauth/examples/README.md

 # How to run examples
 ---

+For this section, we use *$ROOT* for the root directory of this repository.

+### To generate credentials for example Auths and entities, and to create example Auth databases

+1. Change directory to *$ROOT/examples*.

+2. Run the script *generateExampleAuthsEntities.sh*, by entering './generateExampleAuthsEntities.sh'.

-If the script (generateExampleAuthsEntities.sh) finishes without an error, the credentials for Auths and entities and databases for Auths should be created.
+3. If the script (generateExampleAuthsEntities.sh) finishes without an error, the credentials for Auths and entities and databases for Auths should be created.
 Here are instructions for running example Auths and entities.

+4. If there is any error or you want to start with a clean copy, you can delete all generated credentials and Auth databases by running the script *cleanExampleAuthsEntities.sh*, with the command './cleanExampleAuthsEntities.sh'.

 ### To run example Auths (in command line)

-1. Change directories to *auth/auth-server/*.
+1. Change directories to *$ROOT/auth/auth-server/*.

 2. Run 'mvn clean install' to build an executable jar file.
-(Maven command line tools should be installed a priori.)
+(Maven command line tools should be installed a priori.
+If it is not installed and you are using Mac OS X, then you can install it easily using [Homebrew](http://brew.sh/), by entering 'brew install maven'.)

 3. Run the jar file with the properties file for Auth101, with 'java -jar target/auth-server-jar-with-dependencies.jar -p ../properties/exampleAuth101.properties'.
 Information of Auth101 will appear on the screen.
 If you see 'Enter command (e.g., show re/cp/ta/sk, clean sk):' at the end of the screen, that means Auth101 is successfully running.